 mapi helpif you want to explore some other things the CLI can do!

 Use (and create, if it doesn't already exist) a "target" named petstore for this run.
 We'll come back to targets in more detail later.
 For now, a short name that uniquely identifies the API being tested is perfect.

 ℹ️ Targets are used to group related fuzzing jobs.

 Tells the fuzzer, which is running locally on your computer, to address its tests to the petstore demo API on our network.
-This method will work for APIs that are:

 Runs the fuzzing job with an interactive, terminal-based user interface.
 This option should be omitted in a continuous integration environment.

 You will see the following UI in interactive mode:

 The status UI contains a fair amount of information: